Performance evaluation process for staff employees

 - Keck USC competency performance statements – managers

-All schools, divisions and departments are expected to use the Workday Performance Management system; units wishing to use an alternative evaluation method must consult with the Performance Management Operations Manager and receive approval from Human Resources Administration.
+All schools, divisions and departments are expected to use the Workday Performance Management system; units wishing to use an alternative evaluation method must consult with Human Resources Administration.
 Managers should visit the Manager Gateway for help with all aspects of the performance management cycle.

 Performance management occurs throughout the year – it is not a one-time annual event.
 For training purposes, four phases comprise the performance management cycle (although some units follow a different cycle due to business considerations):